-Our sources of supply are all ground water taken from various wells, as follows:
+Our sources of supply are all groundwater taken from various wells, as follows:

-- Jackson Station, Topsham: one 24-inch-diameter well, one 18-inch-diameter well - Jordan Avenue Station, Brunswick: 138 2.5-inchdiameter wells - Taylor Station, Brunswick: one 24-inch-diameter well, one 18-inch-diameter well, and one 12-inch-diameter well - Williams Station, Brunswick: one 12-inch-diameter well services, and 800 private and public hydrants.
-In 2009 we delivered an average of approximately 1.7 million gallons of water per day to our customers.
+- Jackson Station, Topsham: one 24-inch-diameter well, one 18-inch-diameter well - Jordan Avenue Station, Brunswick: 138 2.5-inchdiameter wells - Taylor Station, Brunswick: one 24-inch-diameter well, one 18-inch-diameter well, and one 12-inch-diameter well - Williams Station, Brunswick: one 12-inch-diameter well - Our water distribution system includes approximately 115 miles of water main, two storage tanks, 6,800 service connections, and 1,090 private and public hydrants.
+In 2010, we delivered an average of approximately 1.7 million gallons of water per day to our customers.